- Negotiation

 -

-Salary negotiations are discussions you have with your current or prospective employer that are aimed at getting you a higher salary than initially offered.
+Salary negotiations are discussions with your current or prospective employer aimed at achieving a higher salary than initially proposed.

 -